-Best shrubs for shade – 13 options for full or partial shade
+Best shrubs for shade – inspiring options for scent, hedging and seasonal color

-(Image credit: Getty Images)
+(Image credit: Future/Jacky Hobbs)

-The deciduous or evergreen shrubs you choose for shady spots will differ depending on the type of shade you have in your backyard – so study its patterns at different times of day through the seasons.
+The deciduous or evergreen shrubs you choose for shady spots will differ depending on the type of shade you have in your backyard – so study the light patterns at different times of day and through the seasons.
 Smaller spaces might be in shade throughout the day; other backyards might only be in shade for part of the day, so the shrubs might have to be sun-tolerant, too.
-Decide whether areas are in light, semi, dappled or deep shade.
-For woodland areas, there are many woodland plants that are suited to the specific conditions under trees.

-‘Some shade-loving shrubs, such as the evergreen silk tassel bush, don’t like to be in deep shade, whereas others like Fatsia japonica can cope with full shade,’ explains award-winning garden designer Jonathan Snow.
+‘Some shade-loving shrubs, such as the evergreen silk tassel bush, Garrya elliptica, don’t like to be in deep shade, whereas others like Fatsia japonica can cope with full shade,’ explains award-winning garden designer Jonathan Snow.

 1. Best shrubs for shade for small gardens

-(Image credit: Getty Images)
+(Image credit: Alamy/ Starsphinx)

 They grow well in partial shade and are not large shrubs so are also well suited to shady spots in small gardens.